marshmallow-code/marshmallow/docs/extending.rst

 Transforming Data
 -----------------

-The :meth:`Schema.data_handler <Schema.data_handler>` decorator can be used to register data post-processing functions for transforming serialized data.
+The :meth:`Schema.data_handler` decorator can be used to register data post-processing functions for transforming serialized data.
 The function receives the serializer instance, the serialized data dictionary, and the original object to be serialized.
 It should return the transformed data.

 One use case might be to add a "root" namespace for a serialized object.